Lift Better – Lift Barefoot – An Introduction to Barefoot Training

 - First Blobs.
 Now Globs?
 WTF???

 - Essential Lower Body Training for All Athletes

 - Cossack Squats with 60lbs of Chains

 This entry was posted on Tuesday, July 31st, 2012 at 9:50 am and is filed under barefoot training, how to improve fitness and conditioning, how to improve strength, injury rehab recover from injury, strength training to improve athletic performance.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.